aces/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/01 - Identifiers.md

 By default LORIS provides 2 different identifiers for each candidate:

 - **CandID**, also known as the **DCCID**, is a unique randomized 6-digit numeric ID (e.g. '436792') assigned automatically by LORIS upon the candidate's registration.
 The CandID is not configurable.
 - **PSCID** (Project Study Center ID) is a unique configurable ID.
-It can be set up to be either manually entered when registering a candidate or automatically generated and usually contains the site abbreviation followed by sequential or randomized characters (e.g. 'MTL0006'), but its exact format is customizable.
+It can be set up to be either manually entered when registering a candidate or automatically generated and usually contains the site or project abbreviation followed by sequential or randomized characters (e.g. 'MTL0006'), but its exact format is customizable.

 The format and the generation of the **PSCID** must be configured by an admin at the setup stage.